 - Accountability, authorization, and approval

-Remember that honorariums paid to non-university employees must be proceed using a Disbursement Voucher (DV).
-University employees providing special services must be paid through the payroll system.
-Contact Tax Accounting or information about eligibility requirements for recipients, best methods of payment, and tax liabilities.> Determine recipient's eligibility status.
+Remember that honorariums paid to non-university employees must be processed using a Disbursement Voucher (DV).
+University employees providing special services must be paid through the payroll system.> Determine recipient's eligibility status.

 > Provide accurate information about the recipient.